The ‘Full House’ house in San Francisco lists for $6.5M — and we finally get to see inside

 Where is the real ‘Full House’ house?

-In real life, you’ll find the Full House house — which also featured in the Netflix revival, Fuller House — at 1709 Broderick Street in San Francisco.
+In real life, you’ll find the Full House house — which was also featured in the Netflix sequel series, Fuller House — at 1709 Broderick Street in San Francisco.

-The real life house featured on Full House and Fuller House is in San Francisco, at 1709 Broderick Street.
+exterior of the real life house featured on Full House and Fuller House is in San Francisco, a three-level Victorian at 1709 Broderick Street.

 The real-life house featured on Full House and Fuller House is in San Francisco, at 1709 Broderick Street.
-Image credit: Google Maps
+Photo credit: Christopher Stark / Coldwell Banker Realty

-Because of the opening credits, where the family is seen driving around San Francisco and then stopping for a picnic, many believed that the house is one of the infamous Painted Ladies, one of the city’s most photographed tourist destinations.
+Because of the opening credits scene, where the family is seen driving around San Francisco and stopping for a picnic, many believed the house is one of the famous Painted Ladies, one of the city’s most photographed tourist destinations.

-But the 3,125-square-foot Victorian featured on Full House is actually set in the trendy Pacific Heights neighborhood, roughly one mile away from Alamo Square, where the Painted Ladies are located.
+But the 3,737-square-foot Victorian featured on Full House is actually set in the trendy Pacific Heights neighborhood, roughly one mile away from Alamo Square, where the Painted Ladies are located.

 Was ‘Full House’ filmed inside the house?